psouranis/psouranis.github.io/_posts/2025-03-05-pruning-techniques.md

 Suppose that we have a N-layer network.
 We can see that in the first case where `dim=0` for each layer $$L$$ we prune the neurons of the $$L$$ layer, whereas if `dim=1` we prune the neurons of the $$L+1$$ layer.

-- *Pros of Ln Structured Pruning*
+- **Pros of L1 structured pruning**
-  - Simple to implement.
-  - Can be used to prune any dimension of a tensor.
-  - Easier to accelerate (just a smaller matrix).
+  - *Relatively simple implementation*: Similar to random structured pruning, implementing $$\ell_1$$​ norm-based structured pruning is generally straightforward.
+  - *Deterministic pruning*: Unlike random structured methods, $$\ell_1$$ structured pruning is deterministic.
+Given the same network and pruning criteria, the same structural units will always be pruned.
+  - *Flexibility in pruning dimensions*: It allows for pruning along different dimensions of a tensor (e.g., rows, columns, channels, filters), enabling various forms of structured sparsity.
+  - *Potential for easier acceleration*: By removing entire structural components, the resulting weight tensors have reduced dimensions, which can make them more amenable to basic hardware acceleration compared to unstructured sparsity.
-  - It can provide easy quick wins to get a compressed model.
+  - *Quick path to model compression*: $$\ell_1$$​ structured pruning can provide a fast and effective way to obtain a compressed model with reduced size and computational cost.
-  - Provides very high compression ratio.
-<br><br>
+  - *Achieves high compression ratios*: Due to the removal of entire structural units, this method can often achieve significant reductions in the number of parameters, leading to high compression ratios.

-- *Cons of Ln Structured Pruning*
+- **Cons of L1 structured pruning**
-  - Less flexible as it prunes entire rows or columns of tensors.
-  - Pruning is not guaranteed to be uniform across the tensor.
-  - It is more aggressive than Ln Unstructured and should be not used with high pruning ratios.
+  - *The effectiveness* of structured pruning can be highly dependent on the specific architecture of the neural network.
+Some architectures might be more sensitive to the removal of certain structural units than others.
+  - *Lower flexibility* Compared to Unstructured Pruning: Pruning entire rows, columns, or other structural units is less flexible than removing individual weights, potentially limiting the ability to fine-tune the sparsity pattern for optimal accuracy retention.
+  - *More aggressive accuracy reduction at high sparsity*: Compared to $$\ell_1$$ unstructured pruning, $$\ell_1$$ structured pruning tends to be more aggressive in reducing accuracy, especially at high pruning ratios, as the removal of entire structures can have a more significant impact on the network's representational capacity.
+  - *Difficulty in leveraging structure*: Again as previously, even though structured pruning offers us some structure in the resulting pruned layer, its difficult to drop the dimensions entirely and requires very careful stitching.

 In the rest of the post, we will explore each of those techniques on the ImageNet validation dataset (50000) by using as a base model the Vision Transformer model that you can find [[here]](https://huggingface.co/google/vit-base-patch16-224)

 #### Results in ImageNet1000 with VIT

-After all is said and done, its now time to evaluate the different methods described above in the ImageNet dataset using as our base model the VisionTransformer.
-You can find the code that was used to run those experiments here: [link](https://github.com/psouranis/pruning).

-We pruned each layer of the network equally (with the same pruning ratio in each iteration) except the `LayerNorm` layers.
+Now that we've explored the different pruning methods, it's time to see how they perform in practice.
+We evaluated these techniques on the challenging ImageNet dataset, using the popular Vision Transformer architecture as our foundation.
+In our experiments, we adopted a strategy of applying the same pruning ratio to each layer throughout the pruning process, with the exception of the `LayerNorm` layers.

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); grid-template-rows: repeat(2, 1fr); gap: 10px; width: fit-content;">
   <img src="/assets/post_images/imagenet1000/pruning_results_random_unstructured.png" alt="Image 1" style="width: 100%; height: auto;">